Chinese Surinamese: Languages

 The original Chinese settlers were Hakka from the Fuitungon region of Guangdong;

 Fui5tung1on1 means three places: Huiyang, Huizhou or Fui5jong2, Dongguan or tung1kon1, and Bao'an County, Shenzhen or pau3on1, Hakka was originally present and became the "old Chinese" of Guyana.
 It was previously the only spoken variety of Chinese in the country.
 Paul Brendan Tjon Sie Fat of the University of Amsterdam stated that Hakka people in Suriname do not frequently voice negative attitudes towards the fact that Hakka has a lower status than Dutch in Suriname.

-In the 1970s Cantonese was introduced into Suriname.
-Beginning in the 1990s new migrants from China moved to Suriname, and Putonghua, during circa 2004-2014, became the main Chinese lingua franca in the country.
+In the 1970s, Cantonese was introduced into Suriname.
+Beginning in the 1990s, new migrants from China moved to Suriname, and Putonghua, during around 2004-2014, became the main Chinese lingua franca in the country.

 There are Mandarin and Cantonese television shows aired in Suriname.

 Religion

 Most of the Chinese Surinamese are irreligious, with significant population adhering to Christianity.
-Hinduism and Islam are also followed in small number.
+Hinduism and Islam are also followed by a small number of them.
+However, "many ... are Confucians".